 1. Customers Make or Break a Business

-The first reason why the customer is always right rings true is that customers make or break a business.
+The first reason why the customer is always right is that customers can significantly impact the success or failure of a business.

 Because frankly, if you don’t – your competitor will, and you’re just providing them with a roadmap to steal your customer base!

-Consequently, the best way to ensure you’re taking all feedback on board is to set up several strategies for receiving and dealing with complaints quickly and efficiently.
+The best way to ensure you’re taking all feedback on board is to set up several strategies for receiving and handling complaints promptly.

 2. Backlash is Dangerous